In Part 1 I explained a model I thought had evolved from clowning traditions and now formed the base of many a great TV show.

 Which hints that we might be looking at a different set-up in US comedy for the Augustes...

 Chang (Ken Jeong), Abed (Danny Pudi), Britta (Gillian Jacobs), Jeff (Joel McHale), Shirley (Yvette Nicole Brown), Annie (Alison Brie), Troy (Donald Glover) and Pierce (Chevy Chase)

 I think Community is a really good example of a Clown Hierarchy expanded for a big-precinct American comedy.

-Community’s ‘sit’ is that of a study group at a US community college.
-The event that catalyses the series is of protagonist Jeff Winger, who has been a successful lawyer, having his degree discovered to be fraudulent and so needing to earn the qualification for real in order continue in his high-flying life.
+Community’s ‘sit’ is that of a study group within a US Community College.
+The event that catalyses the series is protagonist Jeff Winger, who has been a successful lawyer, having his degree discovered to be fraudulent and so needing to earn the qualification for real in order continue in his high-flying life.
 He attends Greendale Community College, a badly-funded institution with low standards.
 So the status tensions at play are between Jeff’s yuppie, aspirational ‘winner’ values and standards, and the weird, non-mainstream ‘loser’ culture of the college.